Team-Rudra-Robocon/Documentation/md-pages/ros/humble/chapter_11.md

 ### ROS2 service
  Similar to ROS2 packages , the ROS2 service is used for server/client communication.
-1. To create a custom srv defination we first need to create a directory inside the package , called "srv"
+1. To create a custom srv definition we first need to create a directory inside the package , called "srv"
 2. Then create the file with extention .srv inside that srv folder , edit the file .srv file with the request and respnce. eg:
 ```
 float64 length